-- What do you do if you are pregnant?
+- What do I do if I'm pregnant?
 Do I tell anyone?

 - In Canada when you find out you are pregnant you have three legal options available to you: abortion, adoption and parenting.
 It can be hard to make that decision.
-We encourage girls and women who have penis – vagina sex to think about what they might do, even if they are not pregnant.
+We encourage girls, women and other people who can carry a pregnancy that have penis – vagina sex to think about what they might do, even if they are not pregnant.

 If you are pregnant, getting the appropriate care early on is important regardless of what you decide to do.
 All teen clinics offer pregnancy counselling on all 3 options available to you.

 Who you tell and if you tell depends on what you choose to do with the pregnancy.
 If you decide on parenting or adoption, you will either have to tell people in your life or let them find out when they see you pregnant.
 If you decide on abortion you get to decide who, if anyone you will tell.
 (F.Y.I.
 Abortions are done in Winnipeg or Brandon and can be done up to 16 or in some cases 19 weeks of pregnancy, depending on the doctor.)

 Deciding what to do if you are pregnant can be a hard decision to make.
 If you are pregnant and having a hard time, know that you are not alone.
 For more information or someone to talk to call the Action Access Line (by Action Canada for Sexual Health & Rights), toll free at 1-888-642-2725.